Aro Valley: Geography

 Aro Valley suburb is 126 hectares running between the hills of Brooklyn to the south, and Kelburn to the north, with the area of Karori to the west and Te Aro, the city centre to the east.

 Much of Wellington consists of the remnants of an old peneplain, a flat expanse that rose from the sea about 20 million years ago.
 This land was heavily dissected by watercourses from that time and today the tops of the hills around Wellington indicate the general height of that eroded peneplain.
 During this time massive faults appeared that are still active today.

 Aro Valley formed from fault activity.
 One kilometre to the west of Aro Valley is the Wellington Fault running north-east along the foot of the Tinakori Hills and beyond.
 A series of splinter faults branch off from the Wellington Fault.
 Activity along these faults over millions of years caused tilting of the land to create valleys, including Aro Valley, south-east of the main fault.

 Aro Valley, and its tributary valleys, are well sheltered from the wind and have soil enriched by past alluvial deposits.
 The valley walls are steep in places and house sites are correspondingly uneven, in typical Wellington fashion.

-The valley comprises part of the bed of the Wai-Mapihi Stream.
+The valley comprises part of the bed of the Waimāpihi Stream.
 Aro Street runs through the whole valley, from Willis Street in the east to Raroa Road in the west; major side-streets include Devon Street, Hōniana Te Puni Street, Adams Terrace, Mitchelltown's Holloway Road and Taitville's Norway Street.